leighmacdonald/php_rbac/docs/usage.markdown

 ## Creating a new role

 The following demonstrated creating an empty role with the permission that was created above.
+Like permissions, there are no roles by default created so you will have to create all that you require.

 ```php
 <?php